Visit the TrainWeb.org Fan Page on Facebook!

 The Dispatcher's Office

-Railroad Radio Frequencies are an interest of mine and are the reason for the creation of this web site.
-I have used a scanner for a number of years and have found it to be an invaluable asset.
+Railroad Radio Frequencies are an interest of mine.
+This list covers most of North America and includes Common Carrier, Short Line, Industrial, Transit and Tourist lines.
+I have compiled a large database of radio frequencies.
+The information has come from many sources, including personal monitoring, books and railroad timetables, other listeners and the internet.
+A railroad radio scanner can be an invaluable asset to monitor the day to day activities.
 The information that you obtain can be very useful when photographing, or even just for train watching.
 Communication between train crews and between crews and dispatchers, as well as messages from hot box and dragging equipment detectors can be monitored.

-I have been compiling a database of radio frequencies for a number of years.
-The information has come from many sources, including personal monitoring, books, reliable sources, other listeners and the internet.
 This list includes information from Fallen Flags as well as pre-merger listings for historical reference.
-Anyone with information that they feel would be useful to others, is encouraged to email me at sp4449@sympatico.ca.
-I would also appreciate any corrections that you might be able to supply and will post them as soon as possible.
+Anyone with information, that they feel would be useful to others, is encouraged to email me at epsw@outlook.com

 AAR Channel Listing: This chart lists the frequencies assigned by the American Association of Railroads.
-The frequencies are used in both Canada and United States .
+The frequencies are used in both Canada and United States.

 Railroad Database: This is the listing for Class One, Shortline and Industrial railroads, Tourist Lines and Museums as well as Transit systems.
 The database is broken down alphabetically because of the size of some of the listings.